JeffJetton/atari-examples/bbones2.md

 Not much new here.
 But we are now taking advantage of a couple of handy features of assembler programs:

 1. The ability to add comments, like any other civilized programming language
-   * In dasm (and most other compilers, but not all), comments start with a semi-colon and continue to the end of the line
+   * In dasm comments start with a semi-colon and continue to the end of the line
 1. The ability to define *symbols* or labels that we can use to name things
    * Symbol definitions start in the very first column, with no indenting